18kimn/revisiting-dubois/content/raw-texts/paper.md

 # Introduction

 Prolific and prominent Black writer, historian, professor, political activist, W.E.B.
 Du Bois has left a legend in many ways.
-One profound way as been in developing and articulating data visualizations many years before canonical pioneers of visualization like Edward Tufte, Jacques Bertin, or Stephen Few.
-My project seeks to explore his work with a critical and quantitative lens.
-I hope to bring to Du Bois' portraits the worlds of modern statistics, computing resources, and interactive visualization, but also to these fields bring Du Bois' humanist lens and the goal of visualizing data to create a better world.

-To do so, my project will focus on two questions:

-1. **How does Du Bois' approach to data visualization depart from canonical views of data and information?**

 In addition to being a sociologist who meticulously drew and recorded social statistics for over fifty years, Du Bois was also a Black theorist of knowledge, an educator, a novel writer, and a historian.
 Some of these perspectives are visible in his approach to data visualization.
-While other data visualization pioneers like Edward Tufte try to objectively gauge the value of a dataset as the proportion to which it represents "truth," Du Bois recognizes visualization as a creative endeavor alongside (quite literally, in the case of the Paris Exposition) photography and historical analysis.
+While other data visualization pioneers like Edward Tufte try to objectively gauge the value of a dataset as the proportion to which it represents "truth," Du Bois recognizes visualization as a creative endeavor alongside photography and historical analysis.

+My project seeks to explore his work with a critical and quantitative lens.
+I hope to bring to Du Bois' portraits the worlds of modern statistics, computing resources, and clearly defined systems of visualization, but also to these fields bring Du Bois' humanist, expressive lens.
+To do so, I began development on the `ggdubois` graphics library for data visualization in the R programming language.
 In extending Du Bois' data visualization through practical tools, I hope to also convey his artistic perspective on data visualization.

-2. **How have the subjects of Du Bois' works in the 1900 Paris Exposition evolved over time?**

-Du Bois was concerned with the "afterlives" of slavery and prospects of Black people in the American South after emancipation in 1865, and he provided answers by studing land ownership, occupations, income, and geographic concentration.
-How does the same topic of the afterlife of slavery in land ownership, occupations, income, and geographic dispersion look like in the contemporary age?

 # Background

-### Data visualization through the centuries
+### A short history of data visualization

 Modern data visualization began with modernity itself.
 The map as a medium was developed first, alongside modern notions of states and